andrea-dm/Coursera_Capstone/REPORT.md

 ![Zone_and_restaurants](https://github.com/andrea-dm/Coursera_Capstone/blob/master/resources/zone_and_restaurants.jpg)

-As a matter of fact, it is a generally accepted principle that a new business must be located as close to its competitors as it can be, in order to levarage the marketing of the other businesses and increase competitiveness (check the article by Karen Spaeder in the "References" section).
+As a matter of fact, it is a generally accepted principle that a new business must be located as close to its competitors as it can be, in order to leverage the marketing of the other businesses and increase competitiveness (check the article by Karen Spaeder in the "References" section).
 Hence, it is crucial to pick a neighborhoods where it is more likely to count the expected number of restaurants.

 Finally, the weighted average of distances of TPL from the centroids of the neighborhoods is computed.
 The chart below describes the relevant data about the transportation system.